SU-SWS/stanford_jumpstart_vpsa/README.md

 A feature module contining additional roles on top of Stanford Jumpstart Roles.
 Contains the student assistant role.

-**[Stanford Jumpstart VPSA Shortcuts](modules/stanford_jumpstart_vpsa_shortcuts)** A jumpstart shortcuts module that currently does nothing, but like a good friend is there when you need it.
+**[Stanford Jumpstart VPSA Shortcuts](modules/stanford_jumpstart_vpsa_shortcuts)** A jumpstart shortcuts module that orders the shortcuts for VPSA specific weights.

 **[Stanford Jumpstart VPSA Workflows](modules/stanford_jumpstart_vpsa_workflows)** A feature module that contains the workbench workflows for this product.